What is the Uniform Rapid Suspension (URS) procedure?

-URS ('Uniform Rapid Suspension System') is a fast complaint procedure which is based on the existing UDRP but has a lower-cost and faster path to relief for rights holders in the most clear-cut cases of infringement.
-URS is integral part of the launch of hundreds of new gTLDs.
+URS ('Uniform Rapid Suspension System') is a fast complaint procedure which is based on the existing UDRP ('Uniform Domainname Resolution Policy') but has a lower-cost and faster path to relief for rights holders in the most clear-cut cases of infringement.
+Most generic TLDs (like .com, .london and .email) support URS.
 A clear description of the procedures is in the attached URS procedures.pdf file, extended information in URS rules.pdf and URS technical requirements.pdf.
-Full information can be found on http://newgtlds.icann.org/en/applicants/urs.
+Full information can be found on ICANN's website.

 A rights holder can file a complaint with one of the URS providers (currently just three: FORUM, ADNDRC and MFSD).
 This can be done if three pre-conditions are met (all of them, not just a sub-set):

 - the registered domain is identical or confusingly similar to the trademark